rianaminocher/reproducibility-analysis/readme.md

 [![License: CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-The following code was based on the analyses in:
+This repository contains data and analysis code for:

 > Minocher, et al. "Reproducibility of social learning research declines exponentially over 63 years of publication"

 This code was written by Riana Minocher and Bret Beheim under Creative Commons License [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 See LICENSE.md for details.

-The code was developed on R v3.6.1, and uses the `testthat` package (v2.0.1) from CRAN, which can be installed using the `install.packages` command in R. This code also uses the Stan MCMC engine via the `rstan` package (v2.19.2), which requires a C++ compiler.
-Installation instructions at https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started.
+The code was developed on R v3.6.1.
+This code uses the Stan MCMC engine via the `rstan` package (v2.19.2), which requires a C++ compiler.
+Installation instructions are available at https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started.
 We also use the `rethinking` package (v1.93), installation instructions at http://xcelab.net/rm/software/.

-## Running analysis code
+## How to run

 To run the primary analyses